singhsaurabh88/International-Debt-Statistics-Analysis-using-SQL/README.md

 - **Database Management System**: You can use MySQL, PostgreSQL, or any other SQL-compliant system.

 ## Project Structure

+- `queries.sql`: Contains all the SQL queries used for the project.
 - `README.md`: This file, providing project overview and instructions.

 ## Setup Instructions